Generating realistic global precipitation fields from modelled atmospheric circulation: Results

 \subsection{Improving precipitation statistics}

-The spatial power spectral density (PSD) shows that GFDL struggles to produce variability on small spatial scales that is similar to ERA5 (Fig. \ref{fig:gfdl_eval}A).
-The ESM produces blurry outputs lacking spatial variability at scales up to 400km.
-At scales between 100km and 400km, our regression model is aligned better with ERA5.
-Our DM can generate precipitation fileds at 0.25° resolution that align well with the spatial spectrum of ERA5, showing its capabilities in correctly modeling spatial variability.
-The histogram (Fig. \ref{fig:gfdl_eval}B) shows that the 1° GFDL model overestimates precipitation between 25 mm/d and 100 mm/d and underestimates precipitation greater than 150 mm/d compared to 0.25° ERA5.
-Our 1° UNet regression model predicts the precipitation more accurately, but also slightly underestimates the small but more frequent precipitation events with less then 25 mm/d.
-Our 0.25° DM performs best with only a very slight underestimation of extreme events with more than 150 mm/d, similar to the regression model.
-For the latitudinal and longitudinal mean comparisons (Fig. \ref{fig:gfdl_eval}C and Fig. \ref{fig:gfdl_eval}D), we bi-linearly interpolated the regression model and GFDL precipitation to 0.25°.
-Both plots show that both of our proposed models align well with the ERA5 statistics, while GFDL sometimes deviates significantly, depending on the region.
-The differences between the DM, UNet and GFDL compared to ERA5 are further highlighted in Fig. \ref*{fig:gfdl_eval_diff}.
+The spatial power spectral density (PSD) shows that GFDL's amplitude of variability on small spatial scales is substantially reduced compared to ERA5 (Fig. \ref{fig:gfdl_eval}A).
+The ESM produces blurry outputs lacking spatial variability at scales up to 400 km.
+At scales between 100 km and 400 km, our regression model is aligned better with ERA5.
+Our DM can generate precipitation fields at 0.25° resolution that align well with the spatial spectrum of ERA5, showing its capabilities in correctly modeling spatial variability.